 Spain's industrial production rose by 4.8 percent from a year earlier in November of 2021, following a downwardly revised 0.7 percent fall in the previous month and beating market expectations of a 0.6 percent increase.
 It was the strongest growth in industrial activity since June, boosted by the production of consumer goods (12.4 percent vs 5.5 percent in October), of which non-durable (14.1 percent vs 5.5 percent) and durable goods (7 percent vs 1.8 percent).
 At the same time, output rebounded for intermediate goods (0.4 percent vs -0.9 percent), while it fell much softer for capital goods (-2.2 percent vs -8.6 percent).
 On a seasonally adjusted monthly basis, industrial output grew 4.5 percent in November, the most since July of 2020. source: National Statistics Institute (INE)

 Industrial Production in Spain averaged 0.94 percent from 1976 until 2021, reaching an all time high of 48.40 percent in April of 2021 and a record low of -34.40 percent in April of 2020.
 This page provides the latest reported value for - Spain Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Spain Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Industrial Production in Spain is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Spain to stand at 1.60 in 12 months time.
-In the long-term, the Spain Industrial Production is projected to trend around 1.90 percent in 2020, according to our econometric models.
+Industrial Production in Spain is expected to be 4.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Spain Industrial Production is projected to trend around 3.40 percent in 2023 and 2.60 percent in 2024, according to our econometric models.